KonstantinosVasilopoulos/massiliarp/README.md

 ### Functional requirements

 1. Users can login using their username and password.
-2. Turns have only one balance sheet.
+2. Years have only one balance sheet.
 3. A balance sheet is composed by an income section and an expenses section.
 4. The income section is generated using the city's taxation, trade income, polis tributes and unique events that add income.
 5. The expenses section contains the upkeep costs and the infrastructure maintenance expenses, in addtion to any unique events that create more expenses.
 6. The units' upkeep and the infrastructure's maintenance costs are calculated using the city's army, navy and buildings stats.
-7. Unique events influence only 1 turn.
+7. Unique events influence only 1 turn(by extension 1 year).
 8. Users can create new units.
 9. Users can create new unit types.
 10. Users can create new buildings.